Friday, May 18, 2007

 You have to change your eyes."

-Audio/Visual Composition of Poems-A Brief Introduction to Dreamstory Creation
+Audio/Visual Composition -A Brief Introduction to Dreamstory Creation

-Audio/Visual Composition represents a new/old way of creating poems.
+Audio/Visual Composition represents a new/old way of creating Dreamstories.
 It is a creative jump similar to that taken some 3000 years ago when we first switched from oral to written composition.

 The final poem consists of the totality of the layers: visual, speech, music, text, sounds, effects, much as a Bach Fugue consists of the totality of its motifs.